Hornady History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Hornady family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in one of the places called Hornby in Lancashire, Westmorland (now part of Cumbria), or the North Riding of Yorkshire.
 "This place is distinguished for its castle, which stands on the site of a Roman villa, on the summit of a bold rock of conical form, in many parts shrouded by trees, and washed by the Wenning at its base.
 The castle was originally founded soon after the Norman Conquest."
-CITATION[CLOSE]

 Early Origins of the Hornady family